JSorngard/zalgo_codec/common/README.md

 There is an executable available for experimenting with the codec on text and files.
 It can be installed with `cargo install zalgo-codec --features binary`.
-You can optionally enable the `gui` feature during installation to include a rudimentary GUI mode for the program.

 <br>